Step 1: School Visit

 Step 3: Pay the Application Fee

-The Application Fee (THB 5,000 per application) can be paid in cash to the Accounts Department, by cheque (made payable to Shrewsbury International School Bangkok Co Ltd), or by bank transfer.
+The Application Fee (THB 5,000 per application) can be paid in cash to the Accounts Department, by cheque (made payable to Shrewsbury International School Bangkok), or by bank transfer.
 Please see the Fees and Tuition page for payment details.